Learning to Interpret Weight Differences in Language Models: Introduction

 In this paper, we provide evidence in support of this hypothesis by introducing and studying \textbf{D}iff \textbf{I}nterpretation \textbf{T}uning (\Dit{}), a method that trains a low-rank adapter \citep{hu2022lora} to make a finetuned model self-describing.
 By applying this trained adapter to a model that has undergone finetuning, we enable it to generate coherent natural language descriptions of the behavioral changes encoded by its finetuning weight modifications.
 Our approach uses synthetically generated datasets of labeled weight diffs to teach an adapter to learn a general mapping from weight space to corresponding behavioral descriptions.

 Our experiments show that \Dit{} successfully describes weight diffs for two distinct proof-of-concept settings: 1) uncovering discrete hidden behaviors and 2) summarizing new knowledge.
 Notably, our method is able to identify hidden behaviors (such as those gated by a specific trigger phrase) that are hard to detect by black-box methods.
 Furthermore, we show that our \ditadapter{}s generalize to interpreting LoRA diffs of higher ranks and exhibit non-trivial generalization to full-parameter finetuning.
+However, despite this strong performance, our method at present has limited generalization.
+For example, we show that an adapter trained for one setting is essentially useless for the other setting.
+We hypothesize that scaling up \Dit{} training could improve generalization and view this as a promising direction for future research.